Paraphimosis in Dogs: Causes, Symptoms, and Treatment · Kinship

 Photo: Dimitrije Tanaskovic / Stocksy

-What is Paraphimosis in Dogs?
+What is paraphimosis in dogs?

-Common causes of paraphimosis in dogs include:
+What causes paraphimosis in dogs?

 How do I know if my dog has paraphimosis?